Adult Support and Protection

 • The person themselves

-• A situation, for example when an adult’s ability to manage independently declines and appropriate support has not been established
+• A situation, for example when an adult’s ability to manage independently declines and appropriate support has not been established.

 If you have concerns about an adult who may be the victim of harm, or is at risk of harm

-Report your concerns to the local authority social work department or the police.
 Any report, including anonymous referrals, should be taken seriously by the Local Authority.
 It is good practice to let the adult know you are concerned, but even if they refuse consent, you must pass on your concern.

 The Local Authority must make enquiries and has a number of powers to help protect an adult at risk of harm, such as: